 The backup domain supply voltage range is $1.8V \sim 3.6V$.
 In order to ensure the content of the Backup domain registers and the RTC supply, when V{DD} supply is shut down, V{BAT} pin can be connected to an optional standby voltage supplied by a battery or by another source.
-But when V{DD} is connected, even if the V{BAT} pin is powered by an external battery, etc., V{BAK} is still powered by V{DD} .
-If no external battery is used in the application, it is recommended to connect V{BAT} pin externally to V{DD} pin with a 100nF external ceramic decoupling capacitor.
+The power switch is controlled by the Power Down Reset circuit in the V{DD} / V{DDA} domain.If there is no external battery-powered application, it is recommended to connect the V{BAT} pin to the ground through a 100nF capacitor and then connect it to the V{DD} pin.